TimelordUK/node-sqlserver-v8/README.md

 Based on node-sqlserver, this version will compile in Visual Studio 2017/2019 and is built against the v8 node module API using the NAN abstraction.
 Releases include pre-compiled binaries for both x64 and x86 targets for Node and Electron.

-This library only works with Node versions greater than 10.0.
+This library only works with Node versions greater than 10.0 or electron greater than 5.0

 ## Linux (x64 only)